 Getting a beautiful bloom show is every orchid lover’s dream.
 And while some orchids put on their best show without any special care, the majority of orchids, especially cultivated hybrids, require the right balance of light, moisture, temperature and nutrition to coax them to bloom.
 From my experience as an orchid hobbyist, I have realised that missing out on even one of the above mentioned factors will affect the outcome of an entire year’s care.
 So when we talk about fertilising your orchids, it is utmost important that you do not overlook basic factors such as suitable light, moisture and temperature to achieve good results.

-Orchids are mostly epiphytic, and in their native environment depend on the trees on which they grow to provide them with nutrition – not as parasites sucking the sap of the tree, but by absorbing the the bird and insect droppings that run down the trees along with rain water.
-Rain water, which is rich in Vitamin B12 producing bacteria and fungi, also helps the orchids absorb these nutrients, thereby optimally meeting their requirement of Nitrogen, Phosphorus and Potassium.
+Orchids are mostly epiphytic, and in their native environment depend on the trees on which they grow to provide them with nutrition – not as parasites sucking the sap of the tree, but by absorbing the the nutrients from dust that has settled over time, bird and insect droppings that run down the trees along with rain water.
+Rain water, which collects Vitamin B12 producing bacteria and fungi from the air, also helps the orchids absorb these nutrients, thereby optimally meeting their requirement of Nitrogen, Phosphorus and Potassium.
 Along with these, Calcium, Magnesium and other trace micronutrients are also made available to the orchid.

 When there are no rains, the aerial roots absorb moisture from the air and thereby help the orchid survive.
 The orchids also have thick fleshy pseudobulbs and leaves, which serve as reservoirs of stored energy.
 This is used up by the orchid to grow and bloom during periods of drought.

 With this understanding, we need to now provide nutrition in similar ways and mimic nature.
 Of course, with the growing number of special hybrids, the need for fertilising year round has become a norm as these orchids produce large blooms and also have more number of spikes and blooms.
-However, the basic principles remain the same, wherein the orchid requires maximum nutrition during its growth period and the stored nutrients get utilised during the bloom period.
-However opinions differ and some hobbyists continue to feed minimally or normally even while they are in bloom.
+However, the basic principles remain the same, wherein the orchid requires maximum nutrition during its growth period, and the stored nutrients get utilised during the bloom period.
+However, opinions differ, and some hobbyists continue to feed minimally or nominally even while they are in bloom.